 Love Christmas?
 Love science?
-Love Christmas STEM activities?
+Love Christmas STEM challenge ideas?

 Combine the two and make these water bubble Christmas lights for pretty, holiday fun!

 My in-laws have a string of ancient Christmas lights they break out every Christmas that when heated, cause some sort of liquid to bubble inside a bulb.